 For Office 365 Small Business, Office 365 Small Business Premium, or Office 365 Midsize Business plans that were purchased through a partner program, select Admin > Get help and online support.

 If you find that your service is not fully provisioned or you have a service health issue, please wait a few hours for your service to become available and try again.
-If you still have a problem, see Get technical, billing, and subscription support for Office 365 operated by 21Vianet.
+If you still have a problem, contact the 21Vianet support team.

 You have a licensing conflict.
 To use the switch plans wizard to switch plans, all of your users need to be assigned valid licenses.
 If you have assigned more licenses than you have purchased, you’ll see an alert on the Licenses page saying you have a licensing conflict that needs to be resolved.
 For more information, see Assign, reassign, or remove licenses in Office 365 operated by 21Vianet.